Tuesday, January 26, 2010

 The way to benefit from increasing property prices is to buy multiple investment properties, so that you leverage the benefits beyond your single dwelling needs.

-Next, we can look into the arguments about spending a little less on luxuries to get a person into a home buying position.
+Next, we can look into the arguments about spending a little less on luxuries to get a person into a home-buying financial position.
 Dining out, gadgets, and holidays all seem to get mentioned.
 But if we look into it, these relatively small expenses are not the main factor – the main factor is income.

 Assuming a starting point with no savings, this hypothetical person (or couple, or family) can save about $58,000 in 5 years assuming they receive 6% on their savings.
 If they thought they might one day want to live in a home that currently costs $300,000, by the time they save their $58,000 the home is worth $400,000 (at a 6% price growth rate).
 They now need $80,000 for their deposit.
 They continue saving instead of splurging and in another 5 years they have $137,000 saved.
 The home is now worth $535,000.
 They have enough for a deposit, but the repayments on their home and associated ownership costs are now around $900/week.